-The Centre for Criminal Justice and Criminology, established in 1994, is a focus for criminological research in the School of Law and for collaboration with other Colleges at Swansea, Universities and other partners.
+The Centre for Criminal Justice and Criminology was established in 1994 as a focus for criminological research and to collaborate with other colleges, universities and other partners.

-- To promote and conduct criminal justice and criminological research of international significance in Wales and other member States of the European Community
+- Conduct criminal justice and criminological research of international significance in Wales and other member states of the European Union

-- To develop an inter-disciplinary and inter-collegiate approach to the conduct of research
+- Develop an inter-disciplinary and inter-collegiate approach to research, and

-- To supervise students undertaking higher and research degrees
+- Supervise students undertaking higher and research degrees

-The strategic vision of the Centre is to generate new applied criminological research-based knowledge, to promote the collective and individual research interests of Centre staff through collaborative (often inter-disciplinary and inter-institutional) and partnership working, to conduct externally funded applied criminological research of international excellence and to increase the international recognition of the Centre and its staff in this respect.
+The centre's strategic vision is to generate new applied criminological research-based knowledge, promote the collective and individual research interests of centre staff, conduct externally-funded applied criminological research of international excellence and increase athe centre's international recognition.

-Staff in the Centre are research active and have research interests in a wide range of areas including: community-based supervision, offender management, cyber-terrorism, sex work, youth justice policy and practice, substance use, and sex offender policy and treatment.
+Staff in the centre are research active and have interests in a wide range of subjects including community-based supervision, offender management, cyber-terrorism, sex work, youth justice policy and practice, substance use, and sex offender policy and treatment.

 The centre has been awarded Economic and Social Research Council Doctoral Training Centre status.